TwoFX/twofx.github.io/_posts/2025-07-06-my-first-verified-imperative-program.md

 Lean then tells us that as a next step it wants us to provide a *loop invariant* for the `for` loop in our code.
 This is a property that is true at the beginning of the loop and is preserved by each loop iteration.
-This is how we can deduce that something is true after we exit the loop.
+Loop invariants are how we can deduce that something is true after we exit the loop.

 In our case, the control flow is slightly more complicated than the trivial examples